sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 }
 ```

-To avoid loop shows up in the pipeline, the pipeine is designed to be forward only.
+To avoid loop shows up in the pipeline, the pipeline is designed to be forward only.
 The transition behavior can simply be described by the code below:

 ```c
 apply {